Pointer lag

 ### Hardware smoothing in tablets

 Based on extensive original research by tablet expert Kuuube, here is what we know.
-You can see Kuuube's testing results here in [his tablet buying guide geared toward osu players](https://docs.google.com/spreadsheets/d/1DYVfiSpQqdpa4sWWYUALPmliOIuGyKog7B7LJJdmlhE/edit?gid=2077726645#gid=2077726645).
+You can see Kuuube's results in [his tablet buying guide for osu players](https://docs.google.com/spreadsheets/d/1DYVfiSpQqdpa4sWWYUALPmliOIuGyKog7B7LJJdmlhE/edit?gid=2077726645#gid=2077726645).

 * **Wacom**

-* **Wacom Intuos Pro:** These tablets do not apply firmware-level smoothing, resulting in very low latency.&#x20;
+* **Wacom Intuos Pro:** These tablets do not apply firmware-level smoothing, resulting in very low latency.

-* Wacom Intuos (CTL-4100, CTL-4100WL, CTL-6100, CTL-6100WL) does not perform firmware-level smoothing while pressing down with the pen.
-But does perform that smoothing while the pen is hovering.
-This will not impact someone who is just drawing, but serious osu players may notice that this transition affects their gameplay negatively.&#x20;
+* **Wacom Intuos (CTL-4100, CTL-4100WL, CTL-6100, CTL-6100WL):** These models do not perform firmware-level smoothing while pressing with the pen, but they do apply it while the pen is hovering.
+This will not affect most artists, but serious osu players may notice the transition.

-* **Non-Wacom brands:** Based on the tablets that Kuuube has tested, non-Wacom tablets tend to have hardware-level smoothing.
-For normal artists, this will likely be imperceptible to most users.
-Though experienced tablet users or serious osu players will be able to notice.
+* **Non-Wacom brands:** Based on the tablets Kuuube has tested, non-Wacom tablets tend to use hardware-level smoothing.
+For most artists, this will likely be imperceptible.
+But experienced tablet users or serious osu players may notice it.

 ### Driver options

-* **OpenTabletDriver:** This third-party driver does not have any position smoothing by default.
-When I tried OTD with several Wacom tablets and compared the pointer lag when using the Wacom driver, this is what I noticed:
+* **OpenTabletDriver:** This third-party driver does not apply position smoothing by default.
+When I tried it with several Wacom tablets and compared the pointer lag against the Wacom driver, this is what I noticed:

 * **Intuos Pro:** Shows a noticeable reduction in lag, though tracking may become a bit noisier.

-* **Cintiq Pro:** Shows minimal improvement (10% 15% maybe) , as the lag is primarily baked into the hardware firmware to compensate for display-induced noise.
+* **Cintiq Pro:** Shows minimal improvement, maybe 10% to 15%, because most of the lag is baked into the hardware firmware to compensate for display-induced noise.

 ### Application settings